Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

-We next analyze the convergence of the projected subgradient methods with specific step-size schemes, including diminishing step-sizes and geometrically decaying step-size.
-First, we focus on the projected subgradient method with diminishing step-size of the form, $\alpha_{k}=\lambda (k+\beta)^{-r}$ where $\lambda,\beta>0$ and $0<r<1$.
+We next analyze the convergence of the PSMs with specific step-size schemes, including diminishing step-sizes and geometrically decaying step-sizes.
+First, we focus on the PSM with diminishing step-size of the form, $\alpha_{k}=\lambda (k+ k_{0})^{-r}$ where $\lambda, k_{0}>0$ and $0<r<1$.
 Such step-sizes are widely used in both stochastic and deterministic versions of the subgradient method.
-The sublinear convergence of the projected subgradient method with this step-size is established in the following result.
+The sublinear convergence of the PSM with this step-size is established in the following result.

 \begin{thm}[{\bf Convergence rate of diminishing method}] Let $r\in (0,1)$ and $\lambda >0$.
 Set